sebinllas/MongoDB-SpringBoot-GrapQL-Docker/README.md

 # Spring Boot MongoDB and GrapQL Base Project

 This application was developed to demonstrate Spring Boot with MongoDB with simple CRUD API using GrapQL.
 Additionally we offer a monitoring infraestructure using prometheus and Graphana.
-All the application is deployed using docker (and docker-compose)
+All the application is deployed using docker (and docker-compose).
+I also offer a basic Jmeter script to show you how to load your applications to monitoring in Graphana.

 Technologies Used